KingQino/OGC2024/ProblemDescription.md

 | TEAM03 | 1        | 4       | 4        | 1       | 2        | 3       | 8           | 4       |
 | TEAM01 | 5        | -1      | 2        | 3       | 4        | 1       | 3           | 5       |

+### About numerical error when comparing objective functions (updated on 2024-07-15)

+When comparing objective functions, round to the third decimal place.
+For example, if two objective function values are 100.122999997 and 100.123, they are rounded to 100.12 and 100.12, and are therefore accepted as the same objective function.
+The reason for this is to account for possible miscalculations when calculating the objective function value of the solution returned by the algorithm. (*The evaluation server will be updated to use these criteria as of 2024-07-15, so leaderboard scores after 2024-07-15 may be slightly different than before)*

 ### How the final presentation evaluation is reflected

 Teams that advance to the final stage will be evaluated on their presentations.
 Presentations are ranked based on the presentation evaluation, which is reflected in the ranking in the form of additional evaluation questions.
 For example, if there are 9 hidden questions in the final stage, points are calculated for 9 evaluation questions in the same way as above, and the ranking from the last evaluation becomes the points for a hypothetical 10th hidden evaluation question, and the final ranking is determined by the sum of the points from the 10 questions (9 evaluation questions + presentation ranking).

-💡 **The results of the final presentation are included in the ranking calculation in the same way as the hidden assessment questions.
+>  💡 **The results of the final presentation are included in the ranking calculation in the same way as the hidden assessment questions.
 The number of hidden assessment questions per phase will be revealed at the beginning of each phase!

 ### Check algorithm source code for plagiarism